meleu/LazyVim-config/README.md

-# 💤 LazyVim
+# 💤 LazyVim - meleu's configs

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
+This is my personal configurations on [LazyVim](https://lazyvim.org).

-Refer to the [documentation](https://lazyvim.github.io/installation) to get started.
+I usually write about these customizations in <https://meleu.dev/notes/lazy-vim/>